projectcalico/calico/maintenance/monitor-component-metrics.md

 > **Note** Typha implementation is optional, if you don't have Typha in your cluster you should skip [Typha configuration]({{ site.baseurl }}/maintenance/monitor-component-metrics#typha-configuration) section.
    {: .alert .alert-danger}

-If you are uncertain about `Typha` in your cluster execute the following code:
+If you are uncertain whether you have `Typha` in your cluster execute the following code:

 ```bash
 kubectl get pods -A | grep typha